 "You don't build fans by talking about your mission-critical, best-of-breed applications.
 You make fans by talking like a human being."

 That's the through line in everything Scott has written, from The New Rules of Marketing and PR to his upcoming The Fandom Playbook.
-In a world where AI can generate an endless stream of polished, technically correct content, the marketers who win will be the ones who sound like actual people.
+Paxton Gray's framing of it is simple: in a world where any brand can generate polished content at scale, the ones who win are the ones who still sound like people.
+The trust war isn't won with output.
+It's won with honesty.

 Resources: